-Bundala National Park – බුන්දල ජාතික වනෝද්යානය
+Bundala National Park (බුන්දල ජාතික වනෝද්යානය)

-Main attraction | Elephants and large number of migrarory and resident birds. |
+Main attractionElephants and a large number of migratory and resident birds.

 Bundala is also popular for its elephant population.
-Though physically smaller than the elephants in the other regions, they are reputed be more violent than their cousins in other parts of the country.
+Though physically smaller than the elephants in the other regions, they are reputed to be more violent than their cousins in other parts of the country.

 In This coastal area also attracts four out of Sri Lanka’s five sea turtle species, which come ashore to lay their eggs.
 This park is much less visited than Yala so largely voids the weekend crowds.